hrldcpr/blog/_drafts/visual-sum-of-cubes.md

 There are $$\frac{n(n+1)(n+2)}{6}$$ entries in the tetrahedron[^tetrahedral-number] so we can simply multiply to get the sum.

 [^tetrahedral-number]:
-    The number of entries in the tetrahedron is called a [tetrahedral number](https://en.wikipedia.org/wiki/Tetrahedral_number).
+    The number of entries in the tetrahedron is called a [*tetrahedral number*](https://en.wikipedia.org/wiki/Tetrahedral_number).

     We can calculate it using our formulas for $$\sum k$$ and $$\sum k^2$$, by noticing that the $$j$$th layer of the tetrahedron is just a triangle with $$\sum_{k=1}^j k$$ entries: